gitsibi/Ecommerce-Follow-Along/README.md

 3. **MongoDB Integration**: Connected the server to MongoDB using Mongoose to store and manage item data.
 4. **Error Handling**: Implemented basic error handling to catch errors and provide meaningful messages.

-The backend is now capable of performing basic CRUD operations on items.
+The Backend is now capable of performing basic CRUD operations on items.